-To change the line style, select the object and choose 'Line style' from the properties tool bar or context menu.
-In the dialog that opens, you can set the line properties for the object, including the line pattern (solid or dashed) and thickness in pixels.
+Select the object and choose the Line Style icon from the tool bar on the left side of the screen, or rightclick the object and select Line Style from the context menu.
+Either of these methods opens a dialog from which you can set the line properties for the object, including the line pattern (solid or dashed) and thickness.
 The dialog includes a preview of how your line will look as you make changes.
-Choose 'OK' to apply your changes to the object and close the dialog.
+Choose OK to apply your changes to the object and close the dialog.